-- · Rinse your mouth before and after eating. - Sugar-free gum or mints after eating may help get rid of a bad taste. - If meats taste bitter, try using a sweet marinade, or eat other sources of protein such as eggs, cheese, nuts or beans. - Use plastic utensils instead of metal to avoid a metallic taste. - Sense of smell and taste are directly related to each other, so minimize strong smells by - o Not eating where you cook - o Using a fan to remove food aromas - o Using a cup with a lid and straw - o Serving food at room temperature - Try new seasonings, marinades and foods.
-Sometimes, foods you did not like before treatment become more appealing as tastes change.
+- · Rinse your mouth before and after eating. - Sugar-free gum or mints after eating may help get rid of a bad taste. - If meats taste bitter, try using a marinade, or eat other sources of protein such as chicken, turkey, fish, yogurt, eggs, cheese, nuts or beans. - Try adding herbs, spices, vinegar, pickles, lemon or heavily flavored sauces and condiments to change or add more flavor to foods. - Try new foods and new ways to flavor your food.
+Foods you did not like before treatment may become more appealing as tastes change.

+- Use plastic utensils instead of metal to avoid a metallic taste.

+- Sense of smell and taste are directly related to each other, so minimize strong smells by

+- o Not eating where you cook

+- o Using a fan to remove food aromas

+- o Using a cup with a lid and straw

+- o Serving food at room temperature